 The parent company applies the same consideration for impairment on its investments as it applies to the consideration of goodwill impairment in the consolidated financial statements.
-For details of the consideration of the goodwill impairment see note 3 in the consolidated financial statements.
+During the year, the parent company provide an impairment loss amounting to £7,060,000 (2021: £Nil) for the investment in subsidiaries (Note E), bringing the net carrying value of the investments to £116,751,000 (2021: £130,586,000).
+For details of the consideration of the goodwill impairment see note 3 (b) in the consolidated financial statements.